UPB-Graphics/gfx-framework/CONTRIBUTING.md

     you didn't, or you only did on some platforms, make sure to say so in the commit message and the pull request text.
--   ***Document any change in behaviour.*** Make sure the `README.md` and any other relevant documentation are kept up-to-date.
+-   ***Document any change in behaviour.*** Make sure the `README.md` and any other relevant items of documentation are kept up-to-date.